david-luison-starkey/bash-annotations/README.md

 Start by sourcing `bash-annotations.bash` into a script.
 This provides the foundation on which `bash-annotations` operates.

-The desired interface can then be sourced (or use the project-specific `import()` function) to annotate your functions, in turn creating custom annotations.
+The desired interface can then be sourced (or use the project-specific `import()`) from `interfaces/`. @inject or @interface can then be used to annotate your functions, in turn creating custom annotations.

 `bash-annotations` annotations are designed to be placed above their target types.